Course Title: Minor Thesis/Project Part A

 Overview of Learning Activities

-Each student chooses an academic staff member as the supervisor to work on a research project.
-To successfully complete the thesis, a student must demonstrate research skills: ability to undertake research under supervision, ability to present the research in a written form like that used for published papers, and ability to present the research in an oral seminar.
+A minor project is a substantial work of supervised research or software development.
+You will choose an academic staff member as your supervisor to work on a research project.
+To successfully complete the course, you must demonstrate research skills: ability to undertake research under supervision, ability to analyse, develop, and ultimately (in the subsequent course) present the research in a written form like that used for published papers, and ability to present the research in an oral seminar.

 Overview of Learning Resources